 As tempting as it may be to give your cat food from your plate, you should be aware of the dozens of sorts of foods cats shouldn’t eat, such as chocolate, tea, coffee, raw eggs, garlic, and onions.
 But can cats eat peanut butter?

 The answer is yes – cats can eat peanut butter, but only in very small amounts.

-It is known that many cats enjoy eating peanut butter, and love it, however, is it safe for cats to eat?
+It is known that many cats enjoy eating peanut butter and love it, but is it safe for cats to eat?
 The ASPCA’s list of human foods that are toxic for cats does not mention peanut butter, so it is technically safe.
 That said, it’s not the healthiest choice for your cat.

 Peanut Butter Nutrition Stats: